A recent discovery at MIT further supports the idea that photons may be dielectric, and capable of a phase shift into inertial matter.

 Light was, as it were, condensed into matter.

-This goes a long way towards proving that photons are dielectric.
-After all, it is in the nature of dielectric matter to interact and form structures.
+This goes a long way towards proving that photons are dielectric, because it’s in the nature of dielectric matter to interact and form structures.